8cH9azbsFifZ/codec/README.txt

 Proprietary codecs typically have small, novel parts of the algorithm protected by patents.
 However the designers of these codecs rely heavily on large bodies of existing, public domain work.
 The patents cover perhaps 5% of the codec algorithms.
-The designers of proprietary codecs did not invent most of the algorithms they use in their codec.
+Proprietary codec designers did not invent most of the algorithms they use in their codec.
 Typically, the patents just cover enough to make designing an interoperable codec very difficult.
 These also tend to be the parts that make their codecs sound good.

 However there are many ways to make a codec sound good, so we simply need to choose and develop other methods.